ibm-js/dcolor/README.md

 ## Installation

-* Manual installation of by dropping dcolor as a sibling of the top level Dojo modules:
+* Manual installation of by dropping dcolor as a sibling of these packages:
  * dojo
  * dcl
  * dcolor